kbulloch/address_book/README.md

 ---------
 Setup:

-Navigate to an approriate directory then run the following commands in your terminal:
+1. Navigate to an appropriate directory then run the following commands in your terminal:

 git clone https://github.com/kbulloch/address_book.git

-cd address_book/address_book
-composer install
-cd web
+cd address_book/web

 php -S localhost:8000

-Then in your browser enter this URL:
+2. Then in your browser enter this URL:

 localhost:8000